drdeana/Resequencing-3.0/README.md

 On the command line, the analysis is performed in 2 steps:

-1. Align sequences in your FASTA or BAM to a reference using PBAlign, generating an aligned BAM.
+1. Align sequences in your FASTA, BAM, or XML to a reference using PBAlign, generating an aligned BAM.
 2. Call variants from your aligned BAM using variantCaller (Genomic Consensus)

 __Step 1.
 PBAlign__